TGilroyed/rocketcad-integration/README.md

 4) Once configured, add "start rc-integration" to your server.cfg file
 5) Start your server and enjoy!

+*Renaming the resource will cause it to break, please do not modify it's name!*

 ## Configuration Guide

 Configuring the RocketCAD source is incredibly simple.
 Use the resources below to find quickly understand each option to get your server back up and running!